EpicGames/PixelStreamingInfrastructure/new_cirrus/docs/classes/StreamerRegistry.StreamerRegistry.md

 ▸ **count**(): `number`

-Gets the total number of connected players.
+Returns the total number of connected streamers.

 #### Returns